2006 Hengchun earthquakes: China

-There were no reports of major damage in China, although the quake could be felt there.
-In Xiamen, Fujian, people evacuated their homes and offices to open spaces.
-The earthquake could also be felt in various cities in Guangdong province and Fujian province (e.g. Guangzhou, Shenzhen, Shantou, and Fuzhou.)
+There were no reports of major damage in China, although the quake was felt there.
+In Xiamen, people evacuated their homes and offices to open spaces.
+The earthquake was also felt in various cities in Guangdong and Fujian provinces, including in Guangzhou, Shenzhen, Shantou, and Fuzhou.

 Tsunami

 While this earthquake marked the first time a tsunami was detected in Taiwan, the change in water level was only 25 cm and no damage was caused.
 Early reports issued by the Japan Meteorological Agency indicated that the earthquake triggered a 1-meter tsunami, which was detected heading for the east coast of the Philippines, with Basco in its likely path.
 The Hong Kong Observatory also issued tsunami information bulletin, while indicating Hong Kong would likely be unaffected.

 Disruption in communications

 The earthquake catastrophically disrupted Internet services in Asia, affecting many Asian countries.
 Financial transactions, particularly in the foreign exchange market were seriously affected as well.
 The aforementioned disruption was caused by damage to several submarine communications cables.